Key Quote

 Technique 1 — ANTITHESIS / SEMANTIC OPPOSITION

-The antithesis (direct contrast between two opposing ideas) of 'cheap labour' and 'people' exposes the dehumanisation (stripping away human dignity) inherent in capitalist language.
-'Cheap labour' reduces human beings to a commodity with a price tag; 'people' reasserts their intrinsic (belonging to something by its very nature) worth.
+The antithesisantithesis — The direct contrast between two opposing ideas placed side by side of 'cheap labour' and 'people' exposes the dehumanisationdehumanisation — Treating people as less than human; stripping away dignity inherent in capitalist language.
+'Cheap labour' reduces human beings to a commodity with a price tag; 'people' reasserts their intrinsicintrinsic — belonging to something by its very nature worth.
 Sheila's simple statement performs a radical act of semantic resistance — refusing to accept the language of economics as adequate for describing human lives.

 The dash creates a dramatic pause that separates the two worldviews — the capitalist view (cheap labour) and the humanist view (people).
-This typographical caesura (a break created by punctuation) forces the reader to choose between them, making the moral choice explicit and unavoidable.
+This punctuated break forces the reader to choose between them, making the moral choice explicit and unavoidable.

 Key Words